 B. President's Cabinet

 The President's Cabinet constitutes the President's administrative council and meets regularly to advise the President on major issues of policy, planning, and operation.
-The Cabinet consists of those senior members of the Administration who report directly to the President (the Dean of the Faculty/Vice President for Academic Affairs, the Vice President for Finance and Administration and Treasurer, the Collyer Vice President for Advancement, the Dean of Students and Vice President for Student Affairs, the Vice President and Dean of Admissions and Financial Aid, the Vice President for Communications and Marketing, and Vice President for Strategic Planning and Institutional Diversity).
+The Cabinet consists of those senior members of the Administration who report directly to the President (the Dean of the Faculty/Vice President for Academic Affairs, the Vice President for Finance and Administration and Treasurer, the Collyer Vice President for Advancement, the Dean of Students and Vice President for Student Affairs, the Vice President for Enrollment and Dean of Admissions and Financial Aid, the Vice President for Communications and Marketing, the Vice President for Strategic Planning and Institutional Diversity and General Counsel and Vice President for Human Resources).
 The composition of the Cabinet is determined by the President and may be altered upon of the evolving needs of the College.

 II.
 THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER